AWikia/SkinEvelution/docs/EvelutionDocs.md

 It is nicknamed as EvelutionDocs and is a minimal Environment of Evelution.
 Differences from Cayman theme include:
 - Persistent Taskbar and Community Header.
 The latter does not include local nav or counters and the former lacks dynamic content
-- Support for themes, which use the CPE Language System but it lacks support for the advanced Theming Engine found in CPE Language, Evelution and Ivilution
+- Support for themes, which use the CPE Language System and supports the advanced Theming Engine found in CPE Language, Evelution and Ivilution
 - Support for Dark Mode.
 All eight themes included support dark mode
 - A more responsive layout for Larger Screens
 - Visited Hyperlink Support